vim-autoformat/vim-autoformat/README.md

 If the formatprogram you want to use is installed correctly, in one of the following ways, vim automatically detects it.
 * It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.
 * Alternatively you can point vim to the the binary by explicitly putting the absolute path in `g:formatprg_<filetype>` in your .vimrc.
-* A third way to make vim detect the formatprogram, is by putting its binary (or a link to it) in the `formatters/` directory within the directory of vim-autoformat.

 Remember that when no formatprogram exists for a certain filetype, vim-autoformat uses vim's indent functionality as a fallback.
 This will fix at least the indentation of your code, according to vim's indentfile for that filetype.